kjbrad/cam-listener/README.md

 # cam-listener
-Fire relay based on camera alerts
+Fire relay based on camera alerts using flask